aumpatel3113/SportCred-Web-App/doc/sprint0/done.md

 * The coding has a reasonable amount of documentation based on its complexity
 * All branches containing complete features have been merged to the master
     - unfinished features should be discussed between the teams and cleaned up
+* Features set out to complete are fully functional
+* SPORTCRED team deems final product to be satisfactory (matches expectations from presentation)
+* User stories and all desired features/tasks are completed